 Future residential development is highly encouraged toward areas in the Residential classifications on the 20-Year General Plan Design Map (Map 3.1).
 However, the town's agricultural lands, woodlands, and open spaces will likely encounter residential development pressure during the 20-year planning period.
 This residential category is intended to allow low density development while maintaining the town's visual and environmental integrity in areas illustrated as "Woodlands and Agricultural" on the town's 20-Year General Plan Design (Map 3.1).
-In addition to the following recommendations the town will require a 3 acre minimum for new residential parcels created within woodland and agricultural areas.
 The following recommendations provide methods to best protect the town's rural landscape from increased fragmentation.